jozn/cassandra-walker/README.md

 # Cassandra walker

+> **Unix philosophy**
+>> Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
+This rule aims to reduce human errors and save time.

 Cassandra walker is and ORM and query builder, for Cassandra,

 `cassandra-walker` is command-line tool to generate idiomatic Golang code for Cassandra keyspaces (databases).